Crall-Lab/BuzzAnalysis/README.md

 ```

 - pip (or pip3, if native python is not python 3)
-- python modules: numpy, pandas
+- python modules: numpy, pandas, scipy

-To install numpy and pandas, you will need pip or pip3.
+To install numpy, pandas, and scipy, you will need pip or pip3.
 To install the requirements:
 ```
 sudo apt install pip3
-pip3 install numpy pandas
+pip3 install numpy pandas scipy
 ```

 <br><br>